damiandudycz/ps3/dev-tools/kernel-building/data/README.md

 Patch file that converts default gentoo-kernel.ebuild into gentoo-kernel-ps3.ebuild.
 Need to be manually updated sometimes, when it's changed between versions.
-To create new patch, edit gentoo-kernel.ebuild with all required changes, and run against original file: diff -u gentoo-kernel-<version>.ebuild gentoo-kernel-ps3-<version>.ebuild > gentoo-kernel.ebuild
+To create new patch, edit gentoo-kernel.ebuild with all required changes, and run against original file: diff -u1 gentoo-kernel-<version>.ebuild gentoo-kernel-ps3-<version>.ebuild > data/gentoo-kernel-ps3.ebuild.patch

 - gentoo.conf
 Default configuration for gentoo portage repository.
 Required by pkgdev manifest to work correctly.